johnsyweb/crashcourse/README.md

 - Providing access to start and finish points
 - Finding coordinates at any specific distance along the course
 - Determining the distance of a given position relative to the course
+- Calculating the left and right edges of the course
+- Identifying the narrowest and widest parts of the course and their widths

 ### CourseDisplay